Adventures of Implementing an MRP System

 What does it take to implement an MRP system?

-- To ensure material is available for production and products are available for delivery to customers
+- Ensure material is available for production and products are available for delivery to customers

 - Maintain the lowest possible material and product levels in inventory

 - Plan manufacturing activities, delivery schedules, and purchasing activities.

 In layman’s terms, an MRP system assists manufacturers in being more efficient when processing orders.
 When you go from using countless spreadsheets, reports, and a project management cloud-based application to an all-in-one MRP system, you realize just how many extra steps you were taking.
 However, the implementation process that it requires to transfer all of your files and reports into the new software makes you step back and question if this decision is really the right one!
 Was it really that bad having so many extra steps before?
 The answer to this question is yes.
 Regardless of how overwhelming and daunting a task it is to migrate to an all-in-one system, the original process was inefficient.

 Taking the First Step